 | 5-minute | 10-14 days |

-| 10-minute (standby) | 45-50 days |
+| 10-minute (standby) | Up to 30 days |

-If 7 days is not enough, the TKSTAR TK905B doubles the battery to 10,000mAh.
-That gets you roughly 100 days of standby or 14 days of active tracking at 30-second intervals, though the unit is slightly larger.
+That gets you up to 80 days of standby on the current 4G listing, or 14 days of active tracking at 30-second intervals, though the unit is slightly larger.
 One real limitation worth noting: there is no charging indicator on either model.
 You plug in the USB cable and wait 5-6 hours.
 The only way to confirm a full charge is to check the battery percentage in the app.

 GPS Accuracy and Tracking Performance